-“Yes, the sweat just pours out of me” was the reply from a friend when I asked her if she sweated much on the steepest incline on the treadmill.
-“Me too, it’s very therapeutic, releasing all that sweat and toxins.”
-We laughed and continued to enjoy our multiple flavors of smooth ice cream at a Granite Bay Women’s Sandals and Sundae’s honoring volunteer’s celebration.
-I felt guilty celebrating.
-How could I enjoy a normal evening after the Manchester suicide bombing, and the London Bridge terrorist attack, not to mention all the other terror atrocities going on around the world ?
-Should I feel ashamed that I’m cheerful?
+I felt guilty enjoying multiple flavors of smooth ice cream at a Granite Bay Women’s Sandals and Sundae’s honoring volunteer’s celebration.
+How could I enjoy a normal evening after the Manchester suicide bombing, and the London Bridge terrorist attack, not to mention all the other terror atrocities going on around the world?

 But celebrating life must go on.
 It’s the only way to defeat hatred and evil.
 As a survivor of IRA bombing campaigns, I know acts of terror like these are supposed to stoke fear, numb us, or silence us into submission.
 The 24/7 relentless news cycle can make us feel like we are under constant threat and attack.
 Melanie Greenberg, a clinical psychologist in Marin County, just north of San Francisco and author of the “The Stress Proof Brain” says, “When we are constantly exposed to fear provoking media content, we become desensitized over time and experience a diminished reaction.”